USask-BINFO/SyntenyLink/README.md

     - -sub<i> Prefix for subgenome chromosome name.
 For example in Brassica napus sub1 is A and sub2 is C
     - -dag Collinear file created with blastn output

+** Note: Use the prefix 'Chr' to name chromosomes in ancestral reference genome and prefix that doesn't start with 'C' to name chromosomes in query genome.

 ## Tested species
 =============